AstralVixen373/my-portfolio/README.md

 - Created separate html and js files to accomodate the home page, the chapters page and the locations page
 - Coded home page and started coding chapters page

+### Day 5 — Updated App Architecture and generalised features
+- Reorganized directory
+- Updated data map
+- Implemented export/import feature across all MPA
+- Finished the chapters page

+### Day 6 — Added a Delete all data feature and the locations page
+- Added a Delete button next to the Import and Export ones, in the toolbar and coded its associated function
+- Coded the locations page

 ### Day ? — Final polish
 - UI consistency check
 - Fix spacing and alignment